callsys/GenPromp/README.md

 <img src="assets/results.png" width="99%">
 </div>

-Now we are working on re-train GenPromp with a better learning schedule.
+We re-train GenPromp with a better learning schedule on A100x4.
+The performance of GenPromp on CUB-200-2011 is further improved.

 | Method | Dataset | Cls Back. | Top-1 Loc | Top-5 Loc | GT-known Loc |
 | ------ | ------- | --------- | --------- | --------- | ------------ |